Dentist in Denver, CO

 - Other Symptoms

 44% to 99% of TMJ problems are caused by trauma.
-By trauma, we mean an injury as obvious as a blow to the jaw with a fist or something as subtle as a whiplash injury with direct trauma to the head or jaw.
+By trauma, we mean an injury as obvious as a blow to the jaw with a fist or something as subtle as a whiplash injury, or repetitive micro trauma.

 Sleep Apnea in Denver, CO

-Although we deliver a wide range of services to our patients, we have a special interest in treating sleep disordered breathing.
+We deliver a wide range of diagnostic and therapeutic services for our patients, including a special interest in treating sleep disordered breathing.
 Sleep apnea is a type of breathing disorder which is a potentially life-threatening condition characterized by brief interruptions of breathing during sleep.
 Along with the generally decreased quality of life, people who suffer from sleep apnea also experience an increased risk of high blood pressure, heart attack, stroke and depression.
 You may suffer from sleep apnea if you experience: